Tucson police chief offers resignation after man's death

 The criminal investigation into Ingram-Lopez's death was sent to the county attorney's office, which has yet to determine whether it will file criminal charges against the officers.

-A video shown to the press on Wednesday shows Ingram-Lopez running around a dark garage hysterically before officers handcuff him.
+A video shown to the press on Wednesday shows Ingram-Lopez running around a dark garage hysterically before officers handcuff him, yelling at him to calm down.
 The video quality is low due to poor lighting, but Ingram-Lopez can be heard thrashing, asking for water numerous times and whimpering as he lays face-down on the ground.
+At one point he says he can't breathe, Magnus said.

 Eventually, an officer puts what appears to be a yellow plastic blanket over his entire body, and adds another blanket soon after.

-Ingram-Lopez is heard crying over and over as he’s on the ground and covered.
+Ingram-Lopez is heard crying over and over and saying “no” repeatedly as he’s on the ground and covered.
 After a few minutes, he stops making noise or moving.

 Officers administered chest compressions before emergency medical personnel declared him dead on scene.